openeuropa/oe_theme/README.md

 Before setting up and installing the site make sure to customize default configuration values by copying [runner.yml.dist](runner.yml.dist) to `./runner.yml` and override relevant properties.

-To setup the project run:
+To set up the project run:

 ```
 $ ./vendor/bin/run drupal:site-setup